-The V100 and V150 students will share learning.
 The V300 students will share learning with peers undertaking other prescribing modules at level 6 and level 7 (Pharmacists and Allied Health Professionals).
-V100, V150 and V300 programme includes classroom based strategies such as blended learning approach to interactive lectures and discussions, seminars and workshops, tutorial sessions and problem-based / case-based learning, synchronous and asynchronous sessions, Panopto supported by internet-based resources and use of the virtual learning environment (VLE) - 'Moodle' and MS Teams.
+The programme includes classroom based strategies such as blended learning approach to interactive lectures and discussions, seminars and workshops, tutorial sessions and problem-based / case-based learning, synchronous and asynchronous sessions, Panopto supported by internet-based resources and use of the virtual learning environment (VLE) - 'Moodle' and MS Teams.
 The Active Learning Framework (ALF) was implemented in 2019/20.
-Grounded in the University's values of being accessible, supportive, innovative and ambitious, ALF will support flexible learning that makes best use of spaces on Campus together with digitally-enabled learning opportunities designed to be accessed anytime, anywhere as appropriate.
+Grounded in the University's values of being accessible, supportive, innovative and ambitious, ALF will support flexible learning that makes best use of spaces on Campus together with digitallyenabled learning opportunities designed to be accessed anytime, anywhere as appropriate.
 In addition, ALF will embody ways of teaching and learning that create and support a sense of belonging for students - critically important for us as a university that prides itself on being a supportive community.
 Simulation facilities enhance practice skills acquisition and assessment and decision-making skills.
 This provides opportunity for simulation based learning opportunities to support learning and assessment on the programmes.
 The facilitation of learning within the subject area is therefore grounded in philosophies of student-centred, andragogic principles of teaching and learning.
 There is a wealth of experience within the Faculty of Social and Life Sciences of delivery through partnership with Medical practitioners, pharmacists, on-line tutoring, work-based learning, assessment by portfolio, and, the more standard, face-to-face teaching.